emvicy/documentation/frontend.md

 <a id="Template-Engine-Smarty"></a>
 ## Template Engine Smarty

-- myMVC makes use of the robust Template Engine `Smarty` Version 4.
+- Emvicy makes use of the robust Template Engine `Smarty` Version 4.
 - All Templates you define in your module's template folder.
-- myMVC provides a standard set of template files if you create your module via `emvicy.php` (see: [Creating a Module](/3.4.x/creating-a-module)).
+- Emvicy provides a standard set of template files if you create your module via `emvicy.php` (see: [Creating a Module](/3.4.x/creating-a-module)).
 - See the directory structure of the standard set of templates: [/3.4.x/directory-structure#modules-moduleName-templates](/3.4.x/directory-structure#modules-moduleName-templates)

 _Smarty_